Le blog de la Bergerie

 life that's neither good nor clean.

 The next day, on Friday, my daughter and I drove south to Tecate.
 Once we passed the Mexican border, everything changed.
 It's amazing the difference a few miles can make.
 Tecate is a small town, with a lovely center square surrounded by Taco stands and little shops.
 It's also the home of a famous Beer Factory.
 But there is also much poverty.
 We had the directions to Mount Tabor, just a few miles away.
-We drove past little canyons filled with shacks and running kids; we drove past a dump site with groups of people gathered around burning fires, everything looking precarious and dreary.
+We drove past little canyons filled with shacks and running kids; we drove past a dump site with groups of people gathered around burning fires, more kids playing with cardboard boxes, everything looking precarious and dreary.
 The surrounding poverty kept us silent.
 The directions said the entrance to the monastery was right across the new Toyota plant, and we finally went through the white gates of Mount Tabor, up a dirt road, up the hill to Mother Lillie's monastery.
 The sun was setting behind us and we arrived exactly as the night was falling.

 The monastery is on top of a small mountain and consists of a few houses, with plans for many more.
 A Sister took us to the original building, the first one they had, where she told us to leave our bags in the inner courtyard and wait in the Chapel for a little while.
 I remembered that one of the first things that attracted me to this place was a black and white picture that I had seen of the Sisters doing Adoration of the Blessed Sacrament in a trailer.
 You could see one Sister kneeling by the door, her two feet sticking out of the doorway.
 I was so impressed by the thought of them coming from San Diego, planting their little trailer on top of the hill, and starting Adoration right away… It set me dreaming for a while.